getify/monio/MONADS.md

 These "friends" include:

-* foldable
+* Foldable
-* concatable (aka, semigroup)
+* Concatable (aka, Semigroup)
-* applicative
+* Applicative

-There are many, many other topics out there, but these are the main three "Friends" that **Monio** focuses on (and mixes with its monads).
+There are many, many other topics out there, but these are the main three "friends" that **Monio** focuses on (and mixes with its monads).

-To be clear, these are *not* monad behaviors.
+To be clear, these three are *not* monad behaviors.
 I call them "friends of monads" because I find monads mixed with these other behaviors to be more useful/practical in my JS code than monads (or any of these other types) standing alone; it's the combination of these type behaviors that I think makes monads attractive and powerful solutions for our programs.

+I know many in the FP space prefer to think of each type completely independently.
+That's OK if it works well for them.
+But I find the combinations much more compelling.

 ### Foldable